 PATHS TO RENEWAL point to larger and longer-term ways of renewing Civic Life, Economic Life, and Social, Economic, and Spiritual Life.
-These brief 5-page profiles pose questions rather than provide answers.
-Each centers on a few crux legacy questions, framed by a quick sketch of current conditions, troubling trends, signs of momentum, and then leading to a short list of trend benders that could play out over a decade.
+Each brief profile centers on a few crux legacy questions, framed by a quick sketch of current conditions, troubling trends, signs of momentum, and then leading to a short list of trend benders that could play out over a decade.
 Each section ends with a curated list of the measures that matter for learning together.
 These three renewals are distinct but synergistically connected.
 No single renewal could fully succeed alone, but together they could be truly transformational.